Mostly cloudy with showers and t-storms possible today

 Discussion:

-Low pressure and a cold front will remain stalled over the Carolinas through Monday leading to showers and thunderstorms for the region this morning.
-After a dry day on Monday, rain returns Tuesday along with cooler temperatures as the front aligns from the Delmarva through Georgia.
-Little change in this weather pattern is expected through Friday.
+Low pressure and a cold front will remain stalled over the Carolinas today.
+Rain returns late tonight along with cooler temperatures on Tuesday as the front aligns from the Delmarva through Georgia.
+Showers and thunderstorms chances will be in central and eastern Virginia and North Carolina closer to the front Wednesday through Friday, with a daily threat for showers and thunderstorms each afternoon and evening in the mountains.

 Five-day forecast:

-Today: Scattered showers and thunderstorms, mainly between 3 pm and 5 pm.
-Mostly cloudy, with a high near 85.
-Calm wind becoming northwest around 6 mph in the afternoon.
-The chance of precipitation is 40%.
-New rainfall amounts between a quarter and half of an inch possible.

-Tonight: Mostly clear, with a low around 63.
-Northwest wind around 5 mph becoming calm in the evening.

-Monday: Sunny, with a high near 84.
-North wind around 6 mph becoming light and variable in the afternoon.
+Today: Sunny, with a high near 85.
+North wind around 5 mph becoming calm in the afternoon.

-Monday Night: A chance of showers.
-Mostly cloudy, with a low around 64.
+Tonight: A chance of showers, mainly after 4 am.
+Increasing clouds, with a low around 65.
 Calm wind.
-The chance of precipitation is 40%.
+The chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch are possible.

-Tuesday: Showers likely, mainly before 2 pm.
-Mostly cloudy, with a high near 76.
-East wind 5 to 7 mph.
-The chance of precipitation is 60%.
-New precipitation amounts between a quarter and half of an inch possible.
+Tuesday: Showers likely before 2 pm, then showers and thunderstorms likely between 2 pm and 4 pm, then showers likely and possibly a thunderstorm after 4 pm.
+Cloudy, with a high near 74.
+East wind 3 to 6 mph.
+The chance of precipitation is 70%.
+New rainfall amounts between a quarter and half of an inch possible.

-Tuesday Night: A chance of showers, mainly before 2 am.
-Mostly cloudy, with a low around 61.
-The chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch are possible.

-Wednesday Night: A chance of showers and thunderstorms.
+Tuesday Night: A chance of showers and thunderstorms.
 Mostly cloudy, with a low around 63.
+Light northeast wind.
 The chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Wednesday Night: Scattered showers and thunderstorms.
+Mostly cloudy, with a low around 64.
+The chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Thursday: A chance of showers, with thunderstorms also possible after 2 pm.
+Mostly sunny, with a high near 78.
+The chance of precipitation is 40%.

+Thursday Night: A chance of thunderstorms before 8 pm.
+Partly cloudy, with a low around 62.
+The chance of precipitation is 30%.

-Partly sunny, with a high near 78.
-Chance of precipitation is 50%.
+Friday: A chance of showers and thunderstorms after 2 pm.
+Mostly sunny, with a high near 83.
+Chance of precipitation is 30%.